UpStride/tutorial/deep-complex-networks/README.md

 ```

 * `--model.name` is the name of the  model.
-* `--model.upstride_type` to run the model for which upstride type.
+* `--model.upstride_type` to set the Upstride data type to be used in the model.
 * `--checkpoint_dir` and `--log_dir` are for storing the checkpoints and the tensorboard logs.
 * `--model.input_size` input shape of the image to the model.
-* `--model.changing_ids` these are indicators to automatically convert TF2Upstride and Upstride2TF. `beginning` adds the multivector component and  `end_before_dense`  converts back to real values before the logits layer.
+* `--model.changing_ids` are indicators to automatically convert TF2Upstride and Upstride2TF. `beginning` adds the multivector component and  `end_before_dense` converts back to real values before the logits layer.
-* `--model.num_classes` number of classes present in the dataset in this case 10 classes.
+* `--model.num_classes` number of classes present in the dataset; in this case 10 classes.
-* `--model.channels_first` If the user wishes to use the engine as channels first then this flag should be set `true`.
-Note: we would still pass input shape as (H, W, C) to the model.
-A Lambda layer is added in between Keras Input and TF2Upstride which would transpose the image to channels first.
+* `--model.channels_first` If the user wishes to use the `data_format` as `channels_first` then this flag should be set `True`.
+Note: we would still pass input shape as `(H, W, C)` to the model.
+A Lambda layer is automatically added in between Keras Input and TF2Upstride to transpose the image to `channels_first`.
-* `--dataloader.name` This should `cifar10` or `cifar100`.
+* `--dataloader.name` This should be either `cifar10` or `cifar100`.
-* `--dataloader.train_list` These are set of data augmentation that would be applied during training.
+* `--dataloader.train_list` These are the set of data augmentation techniques to be applied during training.
-* `--dataloader.validation_list` These are set of preprocessing that would be applied during validation.
+* `--dataloader.validation_list` These are set of preprocessing to be applied during validation.
 * `--dataloader.Normalize` normalizes the image and subtracts the mean from R, G, B values as specified in the arguments.
 * `--dataloader.Translate` adds Random shifts in height and width during preprocessing.
 * `--early_stopping` stops the training if the validation accuracy doesn't improve after the value provided.